alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-plane that year and you would have not and you would be at no risk of dying it was it's an incredibly safe industry so how did they get there because it's not like planes don't occasionally break but the reason the aviation industry I think is
+plane that year and you would have not and you would be at no risk of dying it was it's an incredibly safe industry

+{% slide_captioned suspicious-minds 49 %}
+  Image: [Black and white image of a crashed plane](https://pxhere.com/en/photo/775521), downloaded from Pxhere.
+  CC0.
+{% endslide_captioned %}

+ so how
+did they get there because it's not like planes don't occasionally break but the reason the aviation industry I think is